-During the two recent Russian wars, humanitarian help was virtually non-existent in Chechnya.
+During the two recent Russian wars, humanitarian help was non-existent in Chechnya.
 Thousands of children died, others lacked proper medical care, all the children were left severely malnourished and many remained with physical and/or mental scars of war.
-According to the UN, Chechnya is still one of the most heavily land-mined countries in the world, yet Russia expelled all international landmine clearing experts for inexplicable reasons.
+According to the UN, Chechnya is still one of the most heavily land-mined countries in the world; Russia expelled all international landmine clearing experts for inexplicable reasons.

-At present, North Caucasus has the largest youth population in Russia and at the same time the biggest unemployment rate (over 50%), leaving the young generations with no future prospects.
+At present, North Caucasus has the largest youth population in Russia and at the same time the biggest unemployment rate (over 50%).